$950K in Grants Awarded to Growing Companies in St. Louis

 - Directly Sourced

 - Edited by EQ

-- Submitted by Arch Grants Press Release
+- Submitted by press release on behalf of Arch Grants

 19 winning companies will receive $50,000 each and pro-bono or heavily discounted professional services from respected local firms.
 In turn, the startups will commit to operating their business from St. Louis for a period of at least one year.